-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement by \$, and the dilution to new investors by \$, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$13.50 per share would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement by \$0.14, and the dilution to new investors by \$(0.14), assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table presents, on a pro forma as adjusted basis, as of June 30, 2006, the differences among the number of shares of common stock purchased from us, the total consideration paid or exchanged and the average price per share paid by existing stockholders and by new investors purchasing shares of our common stock in this offering and the concurrent private placement before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The table assumes an initial public offering price of \$\text{per share, as specified above, and deducts the estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table presents, on a pro forma as adjusted basis, as of June 30, 2006, the differences among the number of shares of common stock purchased from us, the total consideration paid or exchanged and the average price per share paid by existing stockholders and by new investors purchasing shares of our common stock in this offering and the concurrent private placement.
+The table assumes an initial public offering price of \$13.50 per share.